Personal Injury Claims

 - The exacerbation of a pre-existing condition due to negligence or injury

-Damages You May Be Eligible to Receive
+Damages You May Be Eligible To Receive

 - Medical bills

-- Future medical bills / ongoing health care
+- Future medical bills and ongoing healthcare

-- Lost Income, vacation, sick or personal time
+- Lost income, vacation, sick or personal time

 - Pain and suffering

-- Disfigurement / dismemberment
+- Disfigurement or dismemberment

-- Emotional Injury
+- Emotional injury